 In Hayes Valley, Friday nights are spent around Hayes and Linden Streets where a variety of bars and restaurants can be found.
 Near Fulton Street or by Fell Street, you'll see additional bars and restaurants where you'll see people on dates or enjoying a girls night out.
 Friday nights are always fun south of Hayes Street where there is a great nightlife scene and an artsy crowd.
 Residents who want more culture can check out the theater to see the San Francisco Ballet or an opera performance along Fulton Street

 Sundays in Hayes Valley are spent at the parks and open green spaces reading books or spending time with the family outdoors.
 Grab a blanket and picnic basket and enjoy a bite out on the open grass at the local park or garden area.
 You can also check out a book lounge or visit a jazz center or museum for a dose of history and culture.
 Have brunch at one of the many restaurants nearby where locals wait in long lines to eat their savory meal with a bloody mary.

-Lively atmosphere • Nightlife and dining options • Urban culture.
+Urban culture • Nightlife and dining options • Lively atmosphere.